Clevedon Hall: History

 Following his death, Rosa Burden purchased Sailsbury Farm on the southern boundary of Clevedon Hall in 1932, increasing the land to 26 acre.
-When Rosa died Clevedon Hall was used as offices for by Bristol Aeroplane Company who used the annexe within the hall to educate boys from the Bristol Technical School.
+When Rosa died, Clevedon Hall was used as offices by Bristol Aeroplane Company who used the annexe within the hall to educate boys from the Bristol Technical School.
 Between 1941 and 1944 an air-raid shelter, Red Cross Station and a mess hut were erected within the Clevedon Hall grounds.

-In 1945, St Brandon’s Girls School, an independent girls boarding school bought Clevedon Hall who then sold land next to the carriage drive and some of the Salisbury Farm land.
+In 1945, St Brandon's Girls School, an independent girls boarding school bought Clevedon Hall who then sold land next to the carriage drive and some of the Salisbury Farm land.
 Across the following 40 years, new school buildings were constructed including the Junior School in 1971, which was extended in 1978 and again in 1989, remaining land was turned into a sports pitch.
 Other features included a sports hall, swimming pool, tennis courts and car parking.
 It erected some additional school buildings in the grounds, including a new wing which was opened by the Duchess of Gloucester in 1958.
 In the Burns' Day storm in 1990, a conservatory collapsed, and a pupil was killed and four, or possibly five, others injured.
-St Brandon’s Girls School hit financial difficulty in 1990 forcing the Senior School to close a year later and selling the Infant and Junior Schools in 1992 but these continued to operate as educational institutions.
-St Brandon’s Girls School officially closed its doors in 2004.
+St Brandon's Girls School hit financial difficulty in 1990 forcing the Senior School to close a year later and selling the Infant and Junior Schools in 1992 but these continued to operate as educational institutions.
+St Brandon's Girls School officially closed its doors in 2004.

 Peter and Sally McCarthy bought Clevedon Hall in 1991 and used the buildings as commercial offices until 2009.
 On 27 November 2010, Clevedon Hall re-opened as a wedding, corporate or private events venue.